-Fayette Senior Services, a 501c3 charity, operates the Senior Life Enrichment Center in a 23,000 square foot facility built for this purpose in 2007.
+Fayette Senior Services, a 501c3 charity, operates, in Fayetteville, the Senior Life Enrichment Center in a 23,000 square foot facility built for this purpose in 2007.
 The Center is the primary administrative and recreational location for all Senior Services in the county.
 The building is a gathering place for the socialization and recreation of senior citizens.
 Facilities include a dining room, fitness room, multi-purpose rooms, fellowships areas, card and puzzle room, and a full commercial kitchen and café, in addition to dedicated packing areas for Meals on Wheels.
 FSS also manages the community therapeutic garden beside the senior center.

 In addition to operating activities in the Center, Fayette Senior Services administers nutritional programs, social service case management services, an in-home services program, transportation services, and wellness programs.
-Overall, Fayette Senior Services utilizes 20,000 volunteer hours to annually serve approximately 5,000 citizens per year; delivering 62,000 meals to homes; serving 28,000 meals in the café; and transporting seniors 16,000 times primarily to medical destinations with a fleet of 13 vehicles.
+Overall, Fayette Senior Services utilizes 20,000 volunteer hours to annually serve approximately 5,000 citizens per year; delivering 80,000 meals to homes; serving 28,000 meals in the café; and transporting seniors 25,000 times primarily to medical destinations with a fleet of 13 vehicles.

-In addition, the City of Peachtree City maintains two additional 3000-4000 square foot facilities in that jurisdiction remodeled within the last 5 years and currently managed by Fayette Senior Services with a senior mission including multiple recreational activities, fitness activities, senior issue advising and tax preparation services for seniors.
+In addition, the City of Peachtree City maintains one additional 3000 square foot facilities in that jurisdiction and currently managed by Fayette Senior Services with a senior mission including multiple recreational activities, fitness activities, senior issue advising and tax preparation services for seniors.